sii-poland/csharp_page_object_pattern/AutomationTestSiiFramework/README.md

 * parallel test execution ready
 * full control by annotations
 * most popular browsers preconfigured
-* configurability by configuration properties file
+* configurability by configuration .json file
 * pretty and highly readable test result report
 * easy for extension and customisation
-* screenshots automatically added to report
+* screenshots automatically added to report (in every action and attached to Allure report)
 * easy integrate with selenium grid

 ## How to use?

-dotnet test
+dotnet test (in your console) you need to have .NET Core on your computer

-##appsettings.json - possible to change default values
+## appsettings.json - possible to change default values

 For using parameters you can change values in appsettings.json file

-##Allure Report
+## Allure Report
 After run test you can generate report from your tests. allure serve (in directory where your tests are running)